LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 "Wait, what?!
 I didn't do that much testing this month?
 Maybe it's real users?"

 I logged into Postmark to find over 140 "Welcome" and "password reset" emails were sent with a very high bounce and spam rate, hurting my deliverability score, and immediately filling my monthly quota by + 40%!
 Many of the emails looked legit, @gmail domains, but the usernames were suspicious: like kdsjc67df(at)gmail.com

 Next, I logged into the production console and looked at the User table in my production database...

-Over 1,400 user accounts had been created with about 15 new ones every day!
+Over 1,400 user accounts had been created with about 15 new ones coming in every day!

-"Wait, did I stumble upon a massive, unicorn success?!"
+"Wait -- did I stumble upon a massive, unicorn success?!"
 No...
 In fact, it turned out all users besides my few test accounts were fake - all created by bots - every single one.
 Major disappointment!

 I started to panic - will Postmark close my account and blacklist my domain?!

 No, this must happen all of the time, it's basic stuff, just gotta fix it; the Rails Way.

-## Fixing bots the Rails Way
+## Fixing bots, the Rails Way

 I'm using Rails 8 and Devise for authentication.
-After Googling and asking AI for tips, I turned to the Rails Guides to see what they had to say about this, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).
+After Googling and asking AI for tips on how to mitigate these bots, I turned to the Rails Guides to see what they had to say, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).

+### CAPTCHAs, positive and negative

+Section [6.3.
+CAPTCHAs](https://edgeguides.rubyonrails.org/security.html#captchas) from tbe Guides mentions different types of bots and common ways to combat them with two methods of differentiating bots from humans, positive and negative:

+#### Positive CAPTCHA

+A user proves they are human and the bot fails the test.

+Example: A user completes a test, usually an image-related quiz.

+#### Negative CAPTCHA

+A bot proves they are not human and the human passes the test.

+Example: A bot fills the honeypot fields that are invisible to the human.

-Near the end I share my own anti-bot checklist I'm building, many tactics I have yet to try.
+I share my own My Anti-BOT Checklist below; in progress, some tactics implemented and others I have yet to try.

 ## First, what are "bots"?